 Pentecost Sunday and Pentecost Monday is a very large celebration in Romania.
-Often referred to as Whit Sunday and Whit Monday outside of the country, this is the last official holiday of the orthodox Easter season.
+Often referred to as Whit Sunday and Whit Monday, this is the last official holiday of the orthodox Easter season.

-Pentecost Sunday is exactly 50 days after Easter Sunday and signifies the day when the Holy Spirit ascended unto the Apostles and gave them the ability to spread their teachings in all different languages.
+Pentecost Sunday is exactly 50 days after Easter Sunday and signifies the day when it is believed that the Holy Spirit ascended unto the Apostles and gave them the ability to spread their teachings in all different languages.

 A group of men dressed in traditional Romanian clothes and known as the Culusari, a secret society of men who are charged with the duty of fighting these spirits, perform a special dance to ward off these sprits.
 This dance takes place in the streets, in the yards of people affected, and in the city squares to protect the town.
 The dance is only performed on Pentecost Monday.